-- 3.8) Law 25 shall apply with the following addition; - 3.9) Umpires are instructed to apply a very strict and consistent interpretation in regard to this Law in order to prevent negative bowling wide of the wicket.
-Any delivery passing wide of the inner crease on the off side should be called wide unless the striker has very clearly brought the delivery within reach with a significant sideways movement across his crease (see 1.6).
+- 3.8) Law 25 shall apply with the following addition; - 3.9) Umpires are instructed to apply a strict and consistent interpretation in regard to this Law in order to prevent negative bowling wide of the wicket.
+Any delivery passing wide of the inner crease (when marked) on the off side should be called wide unless the striker has very clearly brought the delivery within reach with a significant sideways movement across his crease (see 1.6).
 A penalty of one run for a Wide Ball shall be scored.
-This penalty shall stand in addition to any other runs that are scored or awarded. - 3.10) A leg side Wide Ball shall be called if, irrespective of where the ball pitches, it passes outside the line of the batsman and the leg stump, despite movement by the batsman.
+This penalty shall stand in addition to any other runs that are scored or awarded. - 3.10) In Tiers 1,2 & 3 a leg side Wide Ball shall be called if, irrespective of where the ball pitches, it passes outside the line of the batsman and the leg stump, despite movement by the batsman.
 (Note: a ball that passes between the batsman and the leg stump shall not be considered a Wide Ball.
-Additionally if a ball hits the batsman or any part of their equipment, it shall not be called a Wide Ball irrespective of where it pitched or where it would have passed the stumps.)
+Additionally if a ball hits the batsman or any part of their equipment, it shall not be called a Wide Ball irrespective of where it pitched or where it would have passed the stumps.) - 3.11) In tiers 4 and below a leg side Wide Ball shall be called if, the ball passes outside the line of the batsman and the leg stump, and in the umpire's opinion did not give the batsman a fair opportunity to play a shot.
+(Note: a ball that passes between the batsman and the leg stump shall not be considered a Wide Ball.
+Additionally, if a ball hits the batsman or any part of their equipment, it shall not be called a Wide Ball irrespective of where it pitched or where it would have passed the stumps.)